birdygirl-journey/AI-traffic-control-system/README.md

-🚦 AI Traffic Control System
+ AI Traffic Control System

 An intelligent traffic signal simulation designed to optimize urban traffic flow using AI-inspired decision logic.
 This project demonstrates how adaptive traffic control can reduce congestion, improve safety, and save fuel in smart city environments.

-📌 Overview
+ Overview

 Urban traffic congestion is a growing challenge in modern cities.
 Traditional traffic signals operate on fixed timers and fail to adapt to real-time road conditions.
 The AI Traffic Control System addresses this issue by dynamically allocating green signals based on vehicle density at an intersection.

 This project simulates a four-way intersection and uses traffic data to determine which road should receive priority.

-🎯 Project Focus & Impact
+Project Focus & Impact

-=🚗 Optimizes traffic flow in urban intersections
+= Optimizes traffic flow in urban intersections

-=⏱ Reduces waiting time and congestion
+=Reduces waiting time and congestion

-=⛽ Saves fuel by minimizing idle time
+= Saves fuel by minimizing idle time

-=🚦 Enhances road safety through adaptive control
+= Enhances road safety through adaptive control

-=🌆 Demonstrates AI applications in smart cities
+= Demonstrates AI applications in smart cities

-🧠 How It Works
+ How It Works

 =Simulates traffic data for four roads (North, South, East, West)